Expensify/App/docs/articles/expensify-classic/workspaces/Set-Currency.md

 ---
-title: Report Currency
+title: Setting Up Report Currency
-description: Understanding expense and report currency
+description: Define a currency in your workspace's settings
 ---

 # Overview
 As a workspace admin, you can choose a default currency for your employees' expense reports, and we’ll automatically convert any expenses into that currency.

-Here are a few essential things to remember:
+Here are a few things to remember:
 - Currency settings for a workspace apply to all expenses under that workspace.
 If you need different default currencies for certain employees, creating separate workspaces and configuring the currency settings is best.
 - As an admin, the currency settings you establish in the workspace will take precedence over any currency settings individual users may have in their accounts.
 - Currency is a workspace-level setting, meaning the currency you set will determine the currency for all expenses submitted on that workspace.

-# How to select the currency on a workspace
+# Select the currency on a workspace

 ## As an admin on a group workspace